- 1 Definition

 - Prednisolone in doses above 20mg / day or slightly lower doses (10-15mg?)
 Over more than 2 weeks

-Vaccine against herpes zoster (shingles) is increasingly used before immunosuppressive therapy is started among people over 50 years.
+Vaccine against herpes zoster (shingles) is increasingly used before immunosuppressive treatment is started among people over 50 years of age.
 The vaccine consists of attenuated "live" viruses (please see below) and should not be given when immunosuppressive therapy has already started.

 Children with rheumatic disease and immunosuppressive treatment is often discouraged MMR vaccine (against measles, mumps and rubella).
 They should be vaccinated as vaccinated when treatment is completed.